robjustice/Apple3/horses/Readme.md

 # Horses Demo
-Disassembly of the Apple /// Horses Demo invokable module
+Disassembly of the Apple /// Horses Demo invokable module written by Andy Hertzfeld